NiloGregginz33/QMGRExperiments/README.md

 experiment_logs\boundary_vs_bulk_entropy_qiskit_20250707_112427\result_5.json

 ### 2. Curved Geometry and Emergent Spacetime
-- **Empirically demonstrates the emergence of geometric features from quantum entanglement.**
+- **Quantum analog simulation provides evidence for the emergence of geometric features from quantum entanglement.**
 - **Visualizes curvature and geodesic structure using mutual information and multidimensional scaling.**
 - **These results were obtained on real quantum hardware as well as simulators.**
 - found in curved_geometry_qiskit.py, data in corresponding experiment_logs folder: experiment_logs\curved_geometry_qiskit_ibm_sherbrooke_20250702_160632\results.json